bamboo forest

 Mastering Life

-Unsui(雲水) is a monk in training; he goes around one temple to the other, in search of his master, or he stays in Sodo, a temple space dedicated to training.
+Unsui(雲水) is a monk in training; he goes around one temple to the other, in search of his master, or he stays in Sodo, a temple space dedicated to their training.
 After a certain period, they become supermen.
 This is a little sneaky peek into how through my lens.

 One day, Oshosama held a monthly Confucian Analects study class for children.
 This time we used the Lecture Hall at the Daitokuji temple.
 A zazen practice, followed by a lecture, happened as usual.
 We put things back where they were, cleaned up the space, and locked the door.